Robert Hotung

-Sir Robert Ho Tung Bosman, (22 December 1862 – 26 April 1956, 何東) was a businessman and philanthropist in British Hong Kong.
-Known as "the grand old man of Hong Kong" (香港大老), he was knighted in 1915 (Knight Bachelor) and 1955 (KBE).
+Sir Robert Ho Tung, (何東; 22 December 1862 – 26 April 1956) was a Hong Kong businessman and philanthropist.
+Also known as "the grand old man of Hong Kong" (香港大老), he was knighted in 1915 (Knight Bachelor) and 1955 (KBE).

 Biography

 Ho Tung was Eurasian.
-His father, Charles Henry Maurice Bosman (1839–1892), was of Dutch Jewish ancestry, while his mother was Sze Tai (施娣), a Chinese woman of Poon (Bao'an) County (present-day Hong Kong and Shenzhen) heritage.
+His father, Charles Henry Maurice Bosman (1839–1892), was of wealthy Jewish ancestry, while his Boat Dwellers mother was Sze Tai (施娣), born at present-day Shenzhen.
 His father was a merchant who owned Bosman and Co., was part-owner of the Hong Kong Hotel that opened in 1868, and was a director of the Hong Kong and Whampoa Dock Company.
 By 1869, Charles Bosman was also the Dutch consul, running his own marine insurance business with important clients that included the British-owned trading conglomerate Jardine, Matheson & Co.

 He later left for England, where he became naturalised in 1888.
 In Cantonese, Bosman was pronounced Bo-se-man, which transliterated into Cantonese to become Ho Sze Man.
-When Robert Ho Tung Bosman travelled, he carried a certificate from the governor of Hong Kong stating that his father was Dutch.
+When Robert Ho Tung travelled, he carried a certificate from the governor of Hong Kong stating that his father was Dutch.
 He was educated at Queen's College, Hong Kong (previously known as the Central School).